aajp222/episafe-site/README.md

 ## Repository Structure

-- `images/` - image assets such as logos and product photos
+- Static assets such as images and fonts are hosted externally and not tracked in this repo
 - `tests/`  - pytest tests validating the HTML files

 ## Running Tests